emitchj/WSC-CICSzVA-Registration/index.md

 ## Welcome

-Thank you for attending this Washington Systems Center(WSC) workshop.
+Thank you for attending this Barcelona TechXchange CICS workshop.

 ## Accessing the hands-on lab